-Check-in will be indoors near the front entrance to the right in the souvenir shop.
-Directors only please.
-Make final payment later in the day in the same office.
+Check-in will be indoors near the souvenir shop's front entrance to the right.
+Directors only, please.
+Make the final payment later in the day in the same office.

-30 minutes prior to warm-up, meet your students to dry off, throw on your t-shirt and shorts, and be ready to start their warm-up, performance, and clinic - all in the performance venue.
+30 minutes before warm-up, meet your students to dry off, throw on your t-shirt and shorts, and be ready to start their warm-up, performance, and clinic - all in the performance venue.

 Bands and orchestras perform in the theatre next door and choirs in the large party room inside the park.
 We'll meet your ensemble to escort them to the venue.

 Choirs operate on a 20-minute schedule, and bands and orchestras on a 30, which includes a brief warm-up, performance, and a motivating, positive clinic.

 Once you have performed - it’s back to the attractions!

 Choral Risers: 6 - 8 3-step risers (do not use the top step for safety reasons)

 Electric pianos with amplification (full-size keyboard)

 If you use an mp3, such as an iPhone, please download all tracks BEFORE the festival.
 Cell service and internet access are extremely limited at the park